dnsimple/dnsimple-support/content/articles/integrated-domain-provider-transfer-domain.md

 ---
-meta: How to transfer your integrated provider domain to DNSimple.
 title: Transfer an Integrated Provider Domain to DNSimple
 excerpt: How to transfer your integrated provider domain to DNSimple.
 categories: